 The volatility of the stock market and the slowdown in the oil industry will put a strain on the resources of our organization and community as a whole.
 We will continue our commitment to our mission and pray that the economic ramifications of the pandemic will not interrupt our service to the children of the Greater Houston area.

 We are praying for your safety and well-being during this difficult and uncertain time.
 We hope that you will be able to join us in prayer.

 Here are some ways you can help and stay in touch:

 Thank you for your continued friendship.
 May God bless you and your families!

 Boys and Girls Country is closely monitoring the situation around COVID-19.
 As recommended by the CDC and other health professionals, we are taking measures to continue to provide a safe home for our children.

-Boys and Girls Country is unable to welcome outside visitors to our campus or accept new children in our program.
-Please contact us at (281) 351-4976 if you have questions or need assistance.
+For safety reasons, Boys and Girls Country is unable to welcome outside visitors to our campus.
+For placement services, please visit this page and complete the application.
+Please contact us at (281) 351-4976 if you have any questions or need assistance.

-In accordance with the guidelines from the Centers for Disease Control and Prevention (CDC) to cancel or postpone in-person events that consist of 50 people or more, we have made the decision to postpone our 2020 ride scheduled for April 18 and cancel our Spring Festival scheduled for May 2, 2020.
+In accordance with the guidelines from the Centers for Disease Control and Prevention (CDC) to cancel or postpone in-person events that consist of 50 people or more, we have made the decision to cancel our 2020 events.
 The health and safety of our guests, volunteers, staff and community are of the utmost importance, and our hearts go out to all who have been affected.